rsanchezmo/jaxer/docs/dataset.rst

 Cryptocurrency data
 ~~~~~~~~~~~~~~~~~~~
-The main idea was to obtain stock data, but the quickest way to get the transformer to work was to use cryptocurrency data
+The main goal was to obtain stock data, but the **quickest way** to get the **transformer to work** was to use **cryptocurrency** data
-because the markets don't close; you don't have to deal with weekends or holidays.
+because crypto market is always open so there is no need to provide special care to deal with day open and close, weekends or holidays.
-Ultimately, it would have required some data mining of the data, which was not the main objective of this project.
+Ultimately, it would have required some **data mining** of the data, which was not the main objective of this project.

 After researching different platforms for historical cryptocurrency data, free limits, and time resolutions, the platform that best solved my needs was `Tiingo <https://www.tiingo.com/>`_.
-I using the free `Tiingo Python API REST <https://www.tiingo.com/documentation/crypto>`_ to get data from different tickers and time resolutions.
+I used the free `Tiingo Python API REST <https://www.tiingo.com/documentation/crypto>`_ to get data from different tickers and time resolutions.

-After exploring its API, I was able to obtain data for different tickers (e.g., 'btc_usd', 'eth_usd') from January 2018
+After exploring its API, I was able to obtain data for **different tickers** (e.g., 'btc_usd', 'eth_usd') from January 2018
-to January 2024 with a maximum resolution of 30 minutes.
+to January 2024 with a **maximum resolution of 30 minutes**.
 Higher resolution was impossible with the free API.
 However,
 as an initial approximation, I decided not to invest money in obtaining data with higher resolution.
 This project purpose
-was not to create a trading bot, but to exploit the capabilities of the transformer model.
+was not to create a trading bot, but to **exploit the capabilities of the transformer model**.

 The available information that Tiingo provides is: